replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 When installing on a highly available cluster, the script prompts for a load balancer address.
 In the absence of a load balancer, all traffic is routed to the first primary node.

 If you decide to use a load balancer, the load balancer must be a TCP forwarding load balancer.
-For more information, see [Prerequisites](#prerequisites)
+For more information, see [Prerequisites](#prerequisites).

 The health check for an apiserver is a TCP check on the port that the kube-apiserver listens on.
 The default value is `:6443`.